 The library had been involved with the book, entitled Swindon Unlocked, but an account of a night locked inside the building added an unexpected twist to the tale.

-It sparked an inquiry by the council who, unsure as to whether the story was fiction or not, were concerned that author Sophie Boyce had fallen victim to a lack of head-counting by its staff at kicking-out time.
+It sparked an inquiry by the council who, unsure as to whether the story was fiction or not, were concerned that author Sophie Boyce had fallen victim to a lack of head-counting by its staff at

 A description of an encounter with a security guard and a manager also set off alarm bells at the local authority, which feared for the reputation of its employees.

 The fact the story, by Sophie Boyce, was entitled It’s Not the Cake and written in a vernacular style was not enough to halt the inquiry.

 “I was woken by the security guards opening up at half seven,” Boyce wrote.

 “Thought they were gonna arrest me at first or call the police because they weren’t half shocked to find me there.
 Didn’t take ’em long to realise what had happened though and they had their